benarmstead/music_monitor/README.md

-# Cmus Music Monitor Rust
+# Music Monitor and Analyser

 ![workflow](https://github.com/benarmstead/cmus-music-monitor-rs/actions/workflows/rust.yml/badge.svg)

-Rust program for Cmus to monitor music listening habits.
+Program written in Rust which monitors music listening habbits and creates graphical visualisations of the data collected.

 This is a rust implementation of my shell version of this program found [here](https://github.com/benarmstead/cmus-music-monitor)